 The distribution of products through the network marketing and other direct selling channels has grown significantly in recent years.
-The World Federation of Direct Selling Associations ("WFDSA") reports that, since 1990, worldwide direct distribution of goods and services to consumers has increased 65%, resulting in the sale of over \$75 billion of goods and services in 1995.
-According to the WFDSA, \$34 billion of goods and services were sold by its members in 1995 through direct selling channels in the markets in which the Company currently operates, which represents 45% of the global volume of direct sales by its members.
+The World Federation of Direct Selling Associations ("WFDSA") reports that, since 1990, worldwide direct distribution of goods and services to consumers has increased 60%, resulting in the sale of over \$72 billion of goods and services in 1995.
+According to the WFDSA, \$34 billion of goods and services were sold by its members in 1995 through direct selling channels in the markets in which the Company currently operates, which represents 47% of the global volume of direct sales.

-OPERATING STRENGTHS AND GROWTH STRATEGY
+OPERATING STRENGTHS